 By the time you get to the third UAA showdown in No More Heroes, you’re in the thick of it.
 There’s no reason to treat the player with kid gloves anymore and that’s exactly what happens in the Shinobu fight.
 Shinobu ends up being an important character in No More Heroes as a series, but for now she’s Travis Touchdown’s first real challenge.
-If you’re playing on Bitter you have a real slobberknocker on your hands, but you’ll be able to scrape through just fine otherwise.
-Assuming you have the combat down by this point, of course.

 The first thing you’ll notice when the battle starts is the more complex arena here.
 The first two fights take place in wide open spaces, but you’re in a school building for the Shinobu Shodown.
 This doesn’t mean a whole lot, but it does mean there are things like pillars, hallways, and other geometry you have to be aware of.
 There will be blind spots and it can also be more difficult to get your bearings in relation to where the fight’s hail mary battery and health pickups sit.